franzbu/EnhancedSpaces.spoon/README.md

 - 'modifierSnap3' and 'o': top middle and right thirds': 4 cells -> 'c11'
 - 'modifierSnap3' and 'p': bottom middle and right thirds': 4 cells -> 'c12'

 As has been mentioned, these keyboard shortcuts are fully customizable.
-Let us first have a look at the standard setup, i.e., the way it is pre-defined if you do not change anything:
+Let us first have a look at the standard setup, i.e., the way the keyboard shortcuts are pre-defined:

 ```lua